arshiyamohammed15/cicdpipeline/docs/guides/Pre_Implementation_Hooks_Testing_Guide.md

 ## Overview

 This guide provides comprehensive instructions for testing and verifying that pre-implementation hooks are working correctly.
-The hooks enforce all 424 enabled constitution rules before AI code generation occurs.
+The hooks enforce all enabled constitution rules from JSON files (single source of truth) before AI code generation occurs.

 ## Quick Verification